 Well, you could give the below a whirl.

 Before you type your message to your potential new date, pause for just a second and try to imagine that she has suddenly – poof! – appeared right in front of you.
 Now… only type as many kisses as you would actually give that specific woman standing right in front of you at that very moment in time.
-If you can hand on heart envisage telling her “Nice smile”, promptly followed by five perfunctory smackers then please DM me and we can see about the specialised assistance you may very well need.
+If you can hand on heart envisage telling her “Nice smile”, promptly followed by five perfunctory smackers then please DM me and we can see about the specialized assistance you may very well need.
 Otherwise, problem solved and we can move swiftly on to scare tactic #2.

 2. You mentioned sex or sent her nude pics

 Mentioning sex is also worthy of top place since it’s another thing men do online that they probably wouldn’t do offline and that women often complain scares them to bits.
 Scares them?
 Yes.
 Scares them.
 Women are not (usually) scared of sex itself or even of talking about sex.
-What women however, do not like is some random male specimen smiling at them across let’s say the fruit and veg aisle, them smiling back because hey, it’s been ages and she likes his ‘a-whole-village-lives-in-my-cool-beard’ look; him puffing up, perhaps sweating a bit and then walking her way.
-Her feeling quite excited because cute man is about to maybe introduce himself; cute man and cute woman strike up a chat and cute man (spoiler alert: the cute’s about to expire) suddenly dropping his pants, only to start smirking and stroking his cucumber-thing – to be VERY clear, that’s the ‘cucumber’ you wouldn’t necessarily want in your salad: but no judgement if already been-there-done-that.
+What women, however, do not like is some random male specimen smiling at them across let’s say the fruit and veg aisle, them smiling back because hey, it’s been ages and she likes his ‘a-whole-village-lives-in-my-cool-beard’ look; him puffing up, perhaps sweating a bit and then walking her way.
+Her feeling quite excited because cute man is about to maybe introduce himself; cute man and cute woman strike up a chat and cute man (spoiler alert: the cute’s about to expire) suddenly dropping his pants, only to start smirking and stroking his cucumber-thing – to be VERY clear, that’s the ‘cucumber’ you wouldn’t necessarily want in your salad: but no judgment if already been-there-done-that.

 Wouldn’t happen, you say?
 Well no, probably not.
 Which is my point, so well done.
 If in real life you’d expect a woman you’d just met to taser your cucumber if you piped up about her nips, lady lawn, or best lay – not to even mention if you really did go right ahead and do an unsolicited flash of the goods, then you should expect the same response online.
 She might not be able to taser it off but she will almost certainly ignore or unmatch you.

 Disclaimer: The only exception to this is if the woman is really feeling your vibe and has thrown caution to the wind to request a ‘special’ selfie.
-In this case if she ignores or unmatches you right after you’ve sent it that’s a different issue altogether I’m afraid.
+In this case, if she ignores or unmatches you right after you’ve sent it that’s a different issue altogether I’m afraid.
 But chin up, every cloth has its buyer.

 3. You self-appointed yourself her Sir Lancelot